aaronistheman/Supply-Demand-Graph-Calculations/README.md

 About
 -----

-This web-based personal project will allow the user to graph supply and demand for the products of a firm, an industry, or a country.
+This web-based personal project allos the user to graph supply and demand for the products of an industry.
 The user will also be able to apply settings (e.g. an excise tax) and to see calculations (e.g. consumer surplus, deadweight loss).
 I am working on it during the March and (after a delay) June of 2016, towards the end of my first year at UC Davis.

 I will make it with HTML, CSS, JavaScript, jQuery, AngularJS, and QUnit.

+All that I currently know about economics is from two AP Economics classes I took a year ago in high school.
+Thus, there are certain situations in which I suspect I did not do the right thing. (e.g. Setting the world price above the domestic equilibrium price does nothing in the program.
+However, regarding real life, I suspect that doing so could increase domestic supply, but this scenario was not covered in the AP curriculum.)

+Admittedly, the code is a little messy, mainly because I let the Graph custom type become too big.

 Features
 --------